 Serrano dominated Heather Hardy in what was a one-horse race to take the WBO and interim WBC Featherweight straps by a points decision in what was a typical Brooklyn brawl.

 Serrano has since racked up wins Simone Aparecida Da Silva, Dahiana Santana and Daniela Romina Bermudez.

-While Taylor and Claressa Shields are seen as the faces of women boxing, it is important to remember a real boxing legend in Serrano, who at 32, could very well be regarded as the greatest female fighter of all-time.
+While Taylor and Claressa Shields are seen as the faces of women boxing, it is important to remember Serrano, 33, could very well be regarded as the greatest female fighter of all-time.